-Based on results from a recent Harris Poll* sponsored by Twitter, odds are good that your marketing department is already deploying social listening, where they use tools to listen, analyze and measure social data.
+Based on results from a recent Harris Poll* sponsored by X, formerly Twitter, odds are good that your marketing department is already deploying social listening, where they use tools to listen, analyze and measure social data.
 Of the marketing leaders polled, 93% revealed they are using social media in their programs, which allows them to accomplish tasks from tracking their campaigns to measuring brand equity.
 Nearly three-quarters also reported using social platforms to perform some customer care, a strategy that’s becoming increasingly important in building and maintaining brand reputation.

 Now over on the CX team.
 If anyone is thinking about CX in social media, it is usually an afterthought.
 According to a recent report from Forrester**, most voice of the customer (VoC) programs are still heavily focused on traditional data sources like surveys.
 That means they are missing out on valuable unstructured and unsolicited data that comes from social listening.

 Here are three big things marketers know about the power of social media listening that they need to share with their CX colleagues:

 1. Social listening captures what’s happening right now